MEDICINE SEARCH APP

 70 000+ medicines — where does that number come from?

-mojApteczka pulls data from the public endpoint of NFZ (the Polish National Health Fund), specifically from the National Drug Registry.
-This is the official database of all medicinal products registered in Poland — prescription (Rx) and over-the-counter (OTC), innovative and generic, across the full range of pharmaceutical forms (tablets, syrups, drops, ointments, inhalers, suppositories, patches, injections).
+mojApteczka pulls data from the public endpoint of NFZ (the Polish National Health Fund), specifically from the National Medicines Register.
+This is the official database of all medicinal products registered in Poland — prescription-only (Rx) and over-the-counter (OTC) medicines, innovative and generic products, across the full range of pharmaceutical forms (tablets, syrups, drops, ointments, inhalers, suppositories, patches, injections).

-The 70 000+ figure includes variants of the same substance — for example Apap 500 mg in packs of 12, 24, 50 and 100 counts as four entries, because each pack has its own EAN code and separate registration.
-That means you can find precisely what you have (or want to buy), not just a generic brand name.
+The 70 000+ figure includes different variants of the same active ingredient — for example, Apap 500 mg in packs of 12, 24, 50 and 100 counts as four entries, because each pack has its own EAN code and separate registration in the database.
+That means you can find exactly what you have (or want to buy), not just the general brand name.

 Using the NFZ endpoint is free.
 You don’t pay for database access because it’s public state infrastructure — mojApteczka simply gives you a convenient interface.